Scalable Learning from Probability Measures with Mean Measure Quantization

+Optimal transport (OT) \cite{villani2009optimal, peyre2019computational} provides a powerful framework to address modern machine learning problems involving collections of probability measures, this includes applications in signal and image processing, computer vision, and computational biology \cite{7974883,10740308,muandet2017kernel,khamis2024scalable}.
+As OT takes into account the geometry of the underlying space of the data, it has proven effective for computing averages of distributions through Wasserstein barycenters \cite{agueh2011barycenters, cuturi2014fast}, performing meaningful Principal Component Analysis (PCA) of probability measures \cite{wang2013linear,seguy2015principal,bigot2017geodesic,cazelles2018geodesic}, and several supervised learning tasks such as regression and classification .
+In particular, these problems are often addressed using linearized OT (LOT) \cite{wang2013linear,delalande2023quantitative,moosmuller2023linear}, which allows to define an embedding of probability measures into a Hilbert space.

-However, the computational and storing costs of these embeddings make them impractical when dealing with probability measures with large support.
-This is often the case when observing $N$ empirical measures on point clouds $X^{(i)} = (X^{(i)}_1,\cdots, X^{(i)}_{m_i})\in(\mathbb{R}^d)^{m_i}, 1\leq i\leq N$, with a large number $m_i$ of observations.
-Such datasets are frequently found in flow cytometry \cite{mckinnon2018flow}, where observations collected from $N$ patients represent a considerable amount of cells, each characterized by $d$ bio-markers.
-For these single-cell data, one usually encounters point clouds of thousands to millions of events (that is $m_i\geq 10^5$) living in a feature space of dimension $d$ larger than $10$.
-Using either the LOT embedding or the KME from such raw data becomes critical as these approaches suffer from high computational costs as soon as the number $m_i$ of points per clouds is larger than a few thousands.
+However, the computational cost of (L)OT-based methods makes them impractical when dealing with probability measures with large support.
+This is often the case when observing $N$ measures supported on point clouds with a large number $m_i$ of observations.
+Such datasets are frequently found in flow cytometry \cite{mckinnon2018flow}, where observations collected from $N$ patients represent point clouds of thousands to millions of cells (that is $m_i\geq 10^5$), each characterized by $d$ bio-markers, with $d$ larger than $10$.
+Using OT-based learning methods on such raw data becomes computationally prohibitive as soon as the number $m_i$ of points per clouds exceeds a few thousands.

-Given a set of $N$ probability measures with large support size, how to efficiently compute an embedding into a Hilbert space that is statistically consistent with the embedding derived directly from the raw data ?
+We then consider the problem of learning from $N$ large-support probability measures $\mu^{(1)},\cdots,\mu^{(N)}$ on $\mathbb{R}^d$ using OT-based methods.
+A first natural solution to reduce computational costs is to approximate each distribution via random subsampling.
+Yet, this approach may fail to capture important geometric or low-density structures of the distributions.
+Quantization of probability measures \cite{graf2000foundations, pages2015introduction} provides an alternative, by approximating a measure by a discrete one with small support while controlling the Wasserstein error.
+One could therefore consider quantizing each input measure $\mu^{(i)}$ individually with $K$ points by solving the following $N$ quantization problems: